JihaneLagha/JihaneLagha/README.md

 ## 👩‍💻 About Me

 - Computer Science student at Beirut Arab University
-- Interested in Artificial Intelligence, Machine Learning, and Full-Stack Development
+- Interested in Artificial Intelligence, Machine Learning, Full-Stack Development, and Healthcare Technology
-- Working on the **Diabetes Guard** senior project
+- Currently working on my senior project: **Diabetes Guard**
-- Passionate about building useful applications that solve real problems
+- Passionate about building useful applications that solve real-world problems
-- Learning Flutter, Node.js, PostgreSQL, Python, and AI/ML
+- Learning and working with Flutter, Node.js, PostgreSQL, Python, and AI/ML

 ---